jrm2k6/dynamic-json-resume/README.md

 ```

-Mentions:
+##Mentions:
- - Marc Bachmann for the nice-to-use node-html-pdf
+ - [Marc Bachmann](https://github.com/marcbachmann) for the nice to use [node-html-pdf](https://github.com/marcbachmann/node-html-pdf)

-You can find a quickly done example here: http://resume-jeremydagorn.herokuapp.com/
+You can find a quickly done example here: http://resume-jeremydagorn.herokuapp.com/.
-You can of course modify the theme/style of your resume by playing around with those files.
+You can of course modify the theme/style of your resume by playing around with [those files](https://github.com/jrm2k6/dynamic-json-resume/tree/master/static/css).